ATLAS-GHOST/SPOOK/README.md

 2. `sudo sysctl -w net.core.wmem_max=2147483647 && sudo sysctl -w net.core.rmem_max=2147483647`

 Ideally, this should be run both on the host and the sender machines.
-You can change the maximum number to your pleasing, but the default set here is 2GB.
+You can change the maximum number to your pleasing, but the default set here is 2.1GB.

 ### 5. Starting the receiver

 The receiver takes UDP packets as input and exposes metrics for Prometheus to scrape.
+By default, the receiver will use 2.1 GB of OS buffer.
+You can change this isn the source file of the receiver, however, chances of packets loss increases in this case.

 To start the receiver:
 1. In a new terminal, cd `SPOOK/launch/scripts/` and run `receiver.py`